kotama7/AI-Scientist-v2-HPC/README.md

 Runs the experiment as four explicit phases inside Singularity:

+0. Planning (Phase 0, prompt-only; produces the phase plan)
 1. Download & install (Phase 1)
 2. Coding (Phase 2)
 3. Compile (Phase 3)
 4. Run (Phase 4)

 The LLM outputs a structured JSON payload with per-phase artifacts.
-The run phase must produce `working/experiment_data.npy` inside the container.
-Per-worker SIFs are built when `per_worker_sif=true`.
+The run phase must produce `working/experiment_data.npy` inside the container by default (the expected outputs can be overridden by the plan).
+Per-worker SIFs are built when `per_worker_sif=true` under `experiments/<...>/workers/worker-*/container/`.

 Relevant flags in `launch_scientist_bfts.py`:
 - `--per_worker_sif`, `--keep_sandbox`, `--use_fakeroot`
 - `--writable_mode`, `--phase1_max_steps`
 - `--container_overlay`, `--disable_writable_tmpfs`
+- `--singularity_image` (required for split mode)

 ### Single Mode (`exec.phase_mode=single`)

 Uses the legacy flow without split phases.
 Code executes on the host environment (no container), and package guidance comes from the prompt templates.
+Resource binds from `--resources` are only applied in split mode.

 ## Resource Files